-Some Windows 10 users are complaining about an issue with installation of particular package on their computers.
+Some Windows 10 users are complaining about an issue with the installation of a particular package on their computers.
 Whenever they are trying to run the installer, the installation process is getting stopped with an error message “This installation package could not be opened“.
-This problem usually happens due to discontinuity of Windows Installer service on the affected computers.
-If you are facing the same issue, first go for these workarounds and if the workarounds doesn’t do much, go for the solutions.
+This problem usually happens due to the discontinuity of the Windows Installer service on the affected computers.
+If you are facing the same issue, first go for these workarounds and if the workarounds don’t do much, go for the solutions.

 1. Try to install the package from an administrative account on your computer.